 When it comes to creating beautiful hair, Kathleen Bray is world class!
-Having already forged a reputation for excellence with her editorial work for Vogue, Elle and Marie Claire, Kathleen now specialises in advertising work, covering major hair and beauty brands, such as Max Factor, Olay, and Garnier.
+Having already forged a reputation for excellence with her editorial work for Vogue, Elle and Marie Claire magazines, Kathleen now specialises in advertising work, covering major hair and beauty brands, such as Max Factor, Olay, and Garnier.
 However, it is the iconic images that she helped create with Mel & Kim that brought Kathleen to our attention.
-Kathleen created the hair aesthetic for many of the girls' photo sessions and she worked closely with the sisters through good times and bad.
+Kathleen created the hair aesthetic for many of the girls' photo sessions and she worked closely with them through good times and bad.
 Here she shares with us some of her funny, insightful and, at times, poignant memories.

 Kathleen, you have crafted an incredibly successful career.
 How did you start out working in editorial hair styling and how did this lead to you working with Mel & Kim?